-Travelling with your four-legged friend can quickly become a nightmare, whether you are the happy owner of a new pet or your pet has trouble travelling, a car trip can be stressful for you both… The following tips can prove helpful to help you travel peacefully with your pet!
+Travelling with your pet can quickly become a nightmare, whether you are the happy owner of a new pet or your pet has trouble travelling, a car trip can be stressful for you both… The following tips can prove helpful to help you travel peacefully with your pet!

 THERE ARE SEVERAL WAYS TO MAKE A CAR TRIP WITH YOUR PET EASIER

 - Put your pet in a familiar crate, one she is used to for sleeping or when you are away.
 The crate is his/her home and she will feel safe there.
 Remember to make sure that the crate does not tip over when you brake… an unstable crate can add to the anxiety!

 - Put your pet in the back of the family car or minivan.
 Installing a safety grid will prevent your pet from being thrown forward in the car if you need to brake sharply.